Biology Degree Program

-The degree program includes nine courses—at least three on campus—and a thesis.
+The degree program includes 12 courses, with at least three taken on campus.

 - Complete your thesis.
 Working with a thesis director, you conduct in-depth research on a topic relevant to your work experience or academic interests, producing publishable quality results.
 You’ll emerge with a solid understanding of how scientific research is executed and communicated.